Planning your trip to Tuscany, Italy? How to spend 3 days in Tuscany? Is 3 days enough for Tuscany?

 On day 3, you might want to plan a day trip to another part of Tuscany.
 Whether you stay in the province of Siena or venture out to the other provinces of Tuscany, this could

 Arezzo, Lucca or even Florence.
-No matter the city you choose to visit in these provinces, it will be a short drive.
+No matter the city you visit in these provinces, it will be a drive.

 Fun fact: There are 10 provinces in the Tuscany region of Italy.
 Can you name them?

-We chose to take a day trip to Cortona, which is located in the province of Arezzo.
+We chose to take a day trip to Cortona, located in the province of Arezzo.
 It was a 1hr 35-minute drive from Pienza to Cortona.

 We had never been to Cortona and have wanted to visit since watching Under the Tuscan Sun, so we decided to drive there and explore.
 Spoiler alert, although we spent most of the day in the city center, we fell in love with Cortona.